lawrennd/old_talks/_ml/includes/double-descent.md

 [^assuming]: Assuming we are ignoring parameters in the link function and the distribution function.}

-\notes{Naturally, as @Zhang:understanding17 starkly illustrate with
+\notes{As @Zhang:understanding17 starkly illustrated with
 their random labels experiment, within the dark forest there are some terrible places, big bad wolves of overfitting that will gobble up your model.
 But, as empirical evidence shows there is also a safe and